30+ Tall Skinny Cartoon Characters (Lanky Legends From TV & Movies)

 Sir Cedric (The Bravest Knight)

-Sir Cedric - The Bravest Knight - popular skinny cartoon characters
+Sir Cedric The Bravest Knight skinny cartoon hero character kind and courageous

 Vibe: Slender hero who breaks stereotypes